-This unbelievably stupid statement is always preceded by a reference to 1st Corinthians 8:1 where Paul says “knowledge puffs up while love builds up”.
-Context is key here.
-When we read the text carefully it becomes clear: the apostle Paul wasn’t talking about spiritual or Bible knowledge in general terms.
-The apostle wasn’t encouraging ignorance.
-He wasn’t suggesting Bible study is somehow harmful.
-He was talking specifically about knowledge related to a particular thing: eating food that had once been sacrificed to an idol (1st Corinthians 8:1-13).
-There were some arrogant Corinthian church members who had embraced the teaching that food sacrificed to idols was just food.
-In response they had openly and pridefully begun eating that food in public spaces, sometimes even mocking those Christians who did not feel comfortable eating food that had been sacrificed to an idol.
-This created all sorts of confusion for less-mature Christians who didn’t understand as long as they did not sacrifice the food to an idol themselves eating food someone else had sacrificed and then sold in a market at a discounted rate wasn’t a big deal.
+This unbelievably stupid statement is almost always preceded by a reference to 1st Corinthians 8:1 where the apostle Paul says “knowledge puffs up while love builds up”.
+Context is key in all Bible study.
+A careful reading of the text makes Paul’s intent clear: the apostle Paul wasn’t talking about spiritual or Bible knowledge in general terms.
+The apostle wasn’t encouraging spiritual ignorance.
+He certainly wasn’t suggesting Bible reading is somehow spiritually harmful.
+He was talking specifically about knowledge related to a particular issue: eating meat that had once been sacrificed to a pagan idol (1st Corinthians 8:1-13).
+There were some arrogant Corinthian church members who had embraced the teaching that meat sacrificed to idols was just meat (which is true) and it was therefore no big deal to eat it.
+They would openly and pridefully eat this meat in public spaces.
+Then they would mock Christians who felt it was sinful to have ANYTHING to do with pagan rites and worship.
+This created all sorts of confusion for less-mature Christians who didn’t understand as long as they did not sacrifice the meat to an idol themselves, then eating the meat someone else had sacrificed and sold in a market at a discounted rate wasn’t a big deal.
 Some of these less mature Christians had returned to idol worship in response to the freedom they saw other Christians exercising.
-Here’s the thing: it is positively absurd to think the man who wrote well over half of the New Testament’s instructive passages was somehow opposed to people learning the Bible.
-It is true that people can become prideful about what they know about the Bible without really applying any of the biblical truth they learn to their lives.
-However, those unfortunate realities do not make biblical ignorance somehow superior to Bible knowledge.
+Here’s the bottom-line: it is positively absurd to think the man who wrote well over half of the New Testament’s instructive passages was somehow opposed to people learning the Bible.
+It is true that people can become prideful about what they know about the Bible.
+It is also true people can know a lot without ever really applying any of the biblical truth they “know” to their own lives.
+However, those unfortunate realities do not make biblical ignorance somehow superior to Bible knowledge (2nd Peter 1:5).

 Bible knowledge is the most important thing-

 It is important, critical even.
 Those who do not acquire basic biblical knowledge rarely stay believers for very long (Matthew 13:18-23) and if they do they struggle big-time to live a victorious Christian life.
 That being said, knowledge is not the most important thing.
-Having our hearts transformed so we become a loving reflection of Jesus is the number one goal and objective of Christianity (Romans 12:2, 2nd Corinthians 3:18, Colossians 3:1-17).
+Having our hearts transformed by the Holy Spirit so we become a loving person and a accurate reflection of Jesus is the number one goal and objective of Christianity (1st Corinthians 13, Romans 12:2, 2nd Corinthians 3:18, Colossians 3:1-17).
 However, even that requires at least rudimentary Bible knowledge.
 So, there’s that.

 Christians can be spiritually formed outside of spiritual community-